trustoverip/spec-up-t-website/docs/admins-guide.md

 What you don't have yet is the following:

-- a `docs` directory with a sample index.html file
+- a `docs` directory with a sample `index.html` file (which is the actual specification file that is the goal of it all).

 How to do this, go to the [General Instructions](general-guide.md).